GLOBAL MARKETS-Equities climb on strong earnings, yen steadies

 * B/E Aerospace stockholders approve merger with Rockwell Collins

-* S&P 500, Dow industrials at 5-yr highs; IBM gains on outlook
+* IBM up on earnings, outlook; S&P 500, Dow industrials at 5-yr highs

 * Yen steadies after two-day gain against the dollar